-On June 13 President of Uzbekistan Shavkat Mirziyoyev held a meeting with judges of various levels devoted to the state of affairs in the judicial system, existing problems and challenges.
-The meeting was also attended by the heads of both chambers of the Oliy Majlis, Prime Minister, heads of law enforcement bodies, and the chairman of the Jokargy Kenes of the Republic of Karakalpakstan, provincial governors, mayors of the city of Tashkent, cities and districts, heads of local law enforcement agencies, veterans, members of the public participated in the meeting in videoconference format.
+On June 13 President Shavkat Mirziyoyev held a meeting with judges of various levels, which was devoted to the state of affairs in the judicial system, existing problems and challenges.
+The meeting was also attended by the heads of both chambers of the Oliy Majlis, the Prime Minister, heads of law enforcement bodies, while the chairman of the Jokargy Kenes of the Republic of Karakalpakstan, provincial governors, mayors of the city of Tashkent, cities and districts, heads of local law enforcement agencies, veterans, members of the public participated in the meeting in videoconference format.

 "Justice from ancient times has been the pillar of peaceful and prosperous life of our people, a source of humanism.
-Amir Temur in the state affairs used the principle: "Strength is in justice" and thus achieved peace and prosperity in the country.
+Amir Temur in the state affairs used the principle: "Strength is in Justice" and thus achieved peace and prosperity in the country.
 He once said – With justice the life will be a garden, without it the worst of hells.
 Now, the most important condition for building a legal democratic state and civil society is ensuring the rule of law and justice.
-In this process, the role and importance of the judicial system, an independent branch, is crucial, we are becoming even more aware of this truth in the process of current large-scale reforms which are aimed at raising our country to a new level of development", - President Shavkat Mirziyoyev said.
+In this process, the role and importance of the judicial system, an independent branch, is crucial, we are becoming even more aware of this truth in the process of current large-scale reforms which are aimed at elevating our country to a new level", - President Shavkat Mirziyoyev said.

-The President added that important practical step in the development of the judicial system was the merging of the Supreme Court and the Supreme Economic Court into the Supreme Court of the Republic of Uzbekistan, as a single supreme body of the judiciary in the sphere of civil, criminal, administrative and economic legal proceedings, as well abolishing the practice of sending criminal cases to courts for additional investigation.
+The President added that an important practical step aimed at developing the judicial system was the merging of the Supreme Court and the Supreme Economic Court into the Supreme Court of the Republic of Uzbekistan, as a single supreme body of the judiciary in the sphere of civil, criminal, administrative and economic legal proceedings, as well abolishing the practice of sending criminal cases to courts for additional investigation.

 However, the President pointed to the need not to limit oneself with the achievements, but to apply a critical approach and effectively organize the activities of the judiciary and judges on the basis of concrete proposals and sound initiatives that put forward effective mechanisms and ways of solving important and urgent tasks.
 He added– “You should bear one important thing mind, it is up to us to solve all our problems, ensure progress in our country, it is wrong to think that somebody will come from the outside and will do it for us.”